nathaneltitane/dextop/README.md

 **this can only be done through user interaction and there are no workarounds.**

 User information will be captured later on to set up profiles and home directories:
-The rest of the setup is fully automated and should run its course until the proot environment is ready for you to use.
+The rest of the setup is fully automated and should run its course until the proot container is ready for you to use.

 - Dextop setup:
    - Termux setup:
       - Set up configurations,utilities, package dependencies and shell requirements
    - Proot setup:
       - Set up configurations, utilities, package dependencies and shell requirements
+      - Set up proot container directories
       - Download, unpack and prepare core system image for use
       - Gather user information for successful setup
          - Initialize setup from within Termux
+         - Enter blank proot container as 'root'
          - Expand system image for normal use
-         - Login as root in newly created container
+         - Login as root in newly created proot container
-         - Finalize setup from within Proot
+         - Finalize setup from within proot container
    - VNC setup:
       - Set up configurations, utilities and shell requirements
 - Dextop setup exits to force reload all changes and greet you with your freshly installed dextop setup once Termux is reopened.